strongloop/modern-syslog/README.md

 - Is async, because the libc APIs can block on localhost IPC under load, but that shouldn't block your app.
 - Can be used as a stream.
+- Has formatted log functions.
 - Uses nan, so supports node and io.js, and will continue to do so.
+- Is API compatible with [node-syslog][], from which I gathered inspiration and owe thanks.

 Default mask depends on system.